mosen/profiledocs/source/payloads/firewall.rst

 - The payload must exist in a system-scoped profile.
 - If more than one profile contains this payload, the most restrictive union of settings will be used.

+.. warning:: Apple claims that:
-- The "Automatically allow signed downloaded software" and "Automatically allow built-in software" options are not supported, but both will be forced **ON** when this payload is present.
+    The "Automatically allow signed downloaded software" and "Automatically allow built-in software" options are not supported, but both will be forced **ON** when this payload is present.
+    However those options are not changed when the payload is installed.
+Only the UI is greyed out.

 Summary
 -------